Everything about nuts

 That’s precisely why we’re sharing a simple acorn coffee recipe to try at home.
 But there’s more; I will also give you a method to do it in case your acorns are bitter.

-Acorns: The amount isn’t very important since you can make as much or as little coffee as you like.
-It’s better to make a small amount for the first batch because there’s quite some work involved, and more nuts mean more effort.
+- Acorns: The amount isn’t very important since you can make as much or as little coffee as you like.
+It’s better to make a small amount for the first batch because some work is involved, and more nuts mean more effort.

-Strainer: After boiling, it will help you separate the liquid from the nuts.
+- Strainer: After boiling, it will help separate the liquid from the nuts.

-The preparation of acorn coffee is relatively simple, but you should be aware of some things.
+Preparing acorn coffee is relatively simple, but you should be aware of some things beforehand.

-Ripeness: If your acorns are a little on the green side, you can get excellent results by allowing them to ripen in a paper bag.
+- Ripeness: If your acorns are a bit green, you can get excellent results by letting them ripen in a paper bag.
 It could take one to two weeks to get acorns suitable for coffee roasting.

 This first method is the fastest and most suitable for acorns that are not very bitter.